Deadline: All materials must be submitted by 4 pm February 19th 2016.

 - Submission of the application on time is the student’s responsibility.
 The entire application must be endorsed by the faculty sponsor.
 Faculty members may endorse only one application (see eligibility section above).

-- The online form PLUS FIVE copies of the application form plus seven copies of the the student’s official transcript (1 original) should be submitted by 4 pm Friday, February 19th, 2016 to the VUSRP box in 107 Olin Hall.
+- The online form PLUS FIVE copies of the application form plus five copies of the student’s official transcript (1 original) should be submitted by 4 pm Friday, February 19th, 2016 to the VUSRP box in 107 Olin Hall.
 Please have your application ready before going to 107 Olin Hall – there is no room for you to assemble your application in 107 Olin Hall.

 - In preparing the application, the official transcript should be removed from its envelope, and all copies of the transcripts should be stapled to the copies of the application forms, as a continuation of the application form.